codesport/ballot.sol/README.md

 # Give Voting Rights

-In this scenario [DAaJDn] @codesport performed actions as the Ballot.sol "chairperson".
+In this scenario user **[DAaJDn] @codesport** performed actions as the Ballot.sol "chairperson".
 The following was run from the CLI to give each team member voting rights:

 `$ npx ts-node call-any-function.ts task-ballot.ts/assignVoter/<userWalletAddress>/<ballotContractAddress>`